-- 1.1 Every local authority and its relevant Health Board are required to jointly prepare a Children's Services Plan for the area of the local authority for each three year period, whilst the overall responsibility rests with the Council and Health Board it is expected that we will work collaboratively with other members of the Community Planning Partnership (CPP), as well as with children, young people and their families at various stages of the development and review of the Plan. - 1.2 This report presents the North Ayrshire Children's Services Plan 2023-26 (Appendix 1), the Plan builds on the progress made since the previous Children's Services Plan 2020-23, in addition the plan reports on progress during 2022-23 against the previous plan. - 1.3 The Children's Services Plan should be read in conjunction with the Children's Poverty Strategy and Action Plan and Children's Rights Report which form part of our suite of children's services planning documents.
+1. EXECUTIVE SUMMARY 1.1 Every local authority and its relevant Health Board are required to jointly prepare a Children's Services Plan for the area of the local authority for each three year period, whilst the overall responsibility rests with the Council and Health Board it is expected that we will work collaboratively with other members of the Community Planning Partnership (CPP), as well as with children, young people and their families at various stages of the development and review of the Plan.
+1.2 This report presents the North Ayrshire Children's Services Plan 2023-26 (Appendix 1), the Plan builds on the progress made since the previous Children's Services Plan 2020-23, in addition the plan reports on progress during 2022-23 against the previous plan.
+1.3 The Children's Services Plan should be read in conjunction with the Children's Poverty Strategy and Action Plan and Children's Rights Report which form part of our suite of children's services planning documents.
+These will be presented to North Ayrshire Council's Cabinet for approval and published online.